Home The Glasshouses

 Tropical House

 This house has the most varied collection of diverse plants in a small space compared to other parts of the Gardens.
-The hot humid atmosphere most nearly simulates the conditions of the lowland equatorial regions of the tropics and the species grown represent the great variation of life forms which are characteristic of these habitats; trees, climbers, epiphytes, ferns, shade loving herbs and water plants.
+The hot, humid atmosphere most nearly simulates the conditions of the lowland equatorial regions of the tropics, and the species grown represent the great variety of life forms which are characteristic of these habitats; trees, climbers, epiphytes -plants that grow on other plants for support, ferns, shade-loving herbs and water plants.
+It has a minimum winter night temperature of 16°C.

 Subtropical House